 As part of the diabetes management plan, you'll need to check your child's blood

 sugar levels multiple times a day with a blood

 glucose meter.
 This helps you identify when your child has high blood sugar levels,

 which don't always cause symptoms.
 Someone who isn't testing regularly might

 have blood sugar levels high enough to damage the body without even realizing it.

-show if someone has been having significant hyperglycemia over time, even though the
+if someone has been having significant hyperglycemia over time, even though the person

 If you find that your child is having a lot of high blood sugar levels, the diabetes